JonathanLorimer/jonathanlorimer.github.io/site/posts/nix-thesis.md

 Because the nix store is immutable, it means that there are no destructive upgrades.
 Upgrading only happens by rebuilding the component and its dependencies.
-Nix ensures that components never change after they have been built by marking them as "read-only".[^26]
+Nix ensures that components never change after they have been built by marking them as "read-only".[^28]

 There are many measures taken to ensure that the build process for nix is hermetic.
 The environment variables are cleared, which means that `$PATH` is empty.
-Linux systems use a patched dynamic linker that doesn't search in default locations. `$HOME` is set to a non-existent folder called "/homless-shelter", so no program can use it for dereferencing via pointer arithmetic (to use the memory analogy).[^27] Pure builds are important because they mean that each build is deterministic; the inputs to a component (or its dependencies) determine the output.
+Linux systems use a patched dynamic linker that doesn't search in default locations. `$HOME` is set to a non-existent folder called "/homless-shelter", so no program can use it for dereferencing via pointer arithmetic (to use the memory analogy).[^29] Pure builds are important because they mean that each build is deterministic; the inputs to a component (or its dependencies) determine the output.

 The combination of immutable store paths and determinism is powerful.
-It means that the hash identifies the contents of a component _at all times_.
-Which furnishes Nix with strong correctness guarantees.[^28]
+It means that the cryptographic hash identifies the contents of a component _at all times_.
+Which furnishes Nix with strong correctness guarantees.[^30]

 # Nix Principles